How to Let Our South Dakota Government Know What We Think

 South Dakota is divided into legislative districts.
 Each district elects representatives to the legislature in Pierre.
 If you don't know your district, find it here.

-For the contact info for any of the members of the South Dakota Legislature go here.
+For the contact info for any member of the South Dakota Legislature go here.
 Click on the name and you will find email and phone numbers.